 Yes, we will remain open and fully operational throughout the project.

 There may be changes to some Library services, spaces, collection access and programs during construction.
-Bookmark our service alerts or subscribe to find out the latest news and project updates to help inform your Library visit.
+Bookmark our service alerts to find out the latest changes to help inform your Library visit.

 Who is funding the redevelopment?

-in August 2015 the Library received a $10 million donation from the Ian Potter Foundation to assist in the refurbishment of Queen’s Hall, which will reopen as the Ian Potter Queen’s Hall
+$10 million from The Ian Potter Foundation for the refurbishment of Queen’s Hall (now known as The Ian Potter Queen’s Hall)

 After a public tender process, we commissioned a design team comprising internationally recognised Scandinavian firm Schmidt Hammer Lassen Architects and award-winning Australasian design firm Architectus.